 - Try composting to recycle your yard and food waste into a nutrient rich soil additive or fertilizer.

-- Opt-out of receiving junk mail and phone books
+- Opt-out of receiving junk mail, prescreened offers, catalogs, and phone books

 - Help your school make less waste and become more”green”!